jmarcellusc/jmarcellusc/README.md

 ### <mark>Ongoing Projects</mark>
 #### <ins>In-Progress</ins>
+  - **Rain-Flood Simulation** - Project still requires major improvements and functionalites, the current issue is correcting any data explode, irregularities in movement, pooling, and more.
+The application status is working, see: [Hydrological Toolkits](#hydrological-tools)
-  - **Flood Simulation** - Creating a long awaited rainfall/flood simulation application.
+    - Creating a long awaited rainfall/flood simulation application.
 Status: Completed utilizing Saint-Venant (SWE) momentum, generic parameters, 1 GB DEM limit, imagery or DEM backing, and video clip export.
-Version 1.0 [Hydrological Toolkits](#hydrological-tools)
+Version 1.0
   - **Geologic Modeling** - Creating a Alluvial Geomorphodynamics Toolkit that will explore depositions, sediment transport, and various other processes.
 Adding [Geologic Modeling](#geologic-modeling)
   - **FGDC Table and Toolkit Add-In** - Adding and updating under the **Datasource Microsoft Access Database** (including forms and connections).
   - **ArcGIS Pro Feature Information Extraction** - Allows a user to read and extract information related to parsing to the Datasource Access Database or other transfers